 How to Cash Out or Sell Bitcoin for Fiat (USD, EUR, Etc.)

-Turning Bitcoin into Cash
+Turning Bitcoin to USD

 For cryptocurrency newcomers, one of the most common things they want to understand is how to cash out Bitcoin or withdraw from Bitcoins to fiat currency (USD, EUR, Etc.).

-Regardless of the reasons, a time may come where you want to turn your Bitcoin into government issued currency.
+Regardless of the reasons, a time may come where you want to turn your Bitcoin into government-issued currency.

 So how exactly can you get fiat cash or dollars for your Bitcoin?